University Academic Policy

-These programs have been reviewed and evaluated by the American Council on Education for the award of credit.
-Upon documentation of training, credit is awarded according to the recommendations in the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services or its guide to Non-Collegiate Sponsored Education.
+These programs have been reviewed and evaluated by the American Council on Education (ACE) for the award of credit.
+Upon documentation of training, credit is awarded according to the recommendations of ACE.
 Doane accepts the ACE recommendations listed under the following headings: 1) lower-division baccalaureate/associate degree, 2) upper-division baccalaureate, and 3) graduate degree.
-Six semester credits are the maximum awarded for any credit recommendations listed under the heading "Vocational Certificate."
+Six semester credits are the maximum awarded for any credit recommendations listed under the heading "Vocational."
 The credit is entered on the Doane University transcript at no additional charge.
 This grade does not figure into the grade point average and is considered ungraded credit.

-A student may qualify to receive up to 30 semester credits through one or more of the following options: Advanced Placement Program, the College Level Examination Program (CLEP), Doane Tests, ACT Proficiency Examination Program, DANTES, and International Baccalaureate Diploma.
+A student may qualify to receive up to 30 semester credits through one or more of the following options: Advanced Placement Program, Doane Tests, DANTES, and International Baccalaureate (IB) Diploma.
 Credits count toward the total required for graduation.
 Credits earned through the credit-by-examination options may not be accepted by graduate or professional schools.

 Doane will not award test credit if the course has been failed in the past at Doane.
 A student who receives credit for a course by examination and repeats that course at Doane will have the examination credit removed.
 Also, students are not eligible to receive credit by examination for a lower-level course after they have completed or begun a course for which the other is a prerequisite.